 2. Prexiso Laser Tape Measure 2-in-1 Laser Measure

-If you want to add laser measuring to your woodshop, our experts recommend the Prexiso Laser Tape Measure.
+If you want to add laser measuring to your woodshop, I recommend the Prexiso Laser Tape Measure.

 This tape measure delivers accurate measurements whether you use the laser or the regular tape.
 The laser extends up to 135 feet while the typical blade is 16ft long, enough for most woodworking use.